gpetrousis/aws-config-mfa/README.md

 `aws-mfa-config --help`

 ## Future improvements
+- Add max num of retries on the MFA Prompt
+- Add tests
 - Do not request new token if the current one is not expired.
 Support force token update.
-- Add default values to the --help command.
-- Make --mfa mandatory or add it as a prompt.
-- Add update profile support
-- Use getpass for credentials
-- Move prompts to the same line as the text.
-- Update profile as an object and not as separate values.
 - Add support to add non-mfa config profiles
-- Add token ttl argument
 - Handle exceptions
-- Add tests
 - Add changelog
 - Add auto completion
 - Capture ctrl+c
+- Update setuptools config
 - Publish to pypi
+- Print nice errors if the arguments are invalid
+- Print nice error when the MFA is wrong

 ## Licence
 [MIT](LICENCE)